Who we are

 Trustee

-Hi, I’m Ross.
 I first got involved in the Third Age Project when I used to manage the local Crown Estate (later Peabody) Housing Office at Cumberland Market.
 I got to see at first hand how valued the Third Age Project was to local residents.
 In my spare time I love walking and going to the cinema or theatre.
-I am also a councillor in our neighbouring borough Barnet, where I am deputy leader of the Labour Group.
+I am also a councillor in our neighbouring borough Barnet, where I am Deputy Leader and Cabinet Member for Homes and Regeneration.
 I’m also a school governor.
 I work for a housing association, have an MBA management degree and am a Fellow of the Royal Society of Arts.
-I am also a member of the Lee Valley Regional Park Authority.
+I am also a member of the Lee Valley Regional Park Authority where I lead the Labour Group of Authority members.

 Third Age Project is an amazing project that never fails to impress me – there is always something new happening!
-I think Tony and the team at Third Age Project do a great job and have been really impressed at how they have tried to support members during the Covid-19 lockdown.
-The team’s care and passion for their work is clear in all that they do.
+I think Naomi and the team at Third Age Project do a great job enhancing the health and wellbeing of older residents in Regents Park and beyond.

 Trustee

 In addition, we currently have 4 sessional staff; a 60+ health club organiser, drama/shows teacher, outreach exercise tutor and a nail care beautician.
-Two further key people need to be mentioned is our dedicated volunteer music teacher and cycling club organiser Geoff and the Regents Park Time Bank Intergenerational Family Worker Shahanara.
+Two further key people need to be mentioned is our dedicated volunteer music teacher and cycling club organiser Geoff and support staff Nasima.

 Philomena